argoproj/argo-cd/docs/operator-manual/webhook.md

 application (a process which already occurs at three-minute intervals).
 If Argo CD is publicly accessible, then configuring a webhook secret is recommended to prevent a DDoS attack.

-In the `argocd-secret` Kubernetes secret, configure one of the following keys with the Git provider's webhook secret configured in step 1.
+In the `argocd-secret` kubernetes secret, configure one of the following keys with the Git provider's webhook secret configured in step 1.

 | Provider        | K8s Secret Key                   |